NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 We can see how much NDVI has increased in 2021 relative to the earlier years.
 While this doesn't show us a lot of information now, as the AOP data set builds up in years to come, this may be a more interesting plot.

-On your own, we encourage you to look at the charting functions, and modify if you wish.
-For example, try out a different reducer, repeat the plots for different parts of the site, and see if there are any areas in the site that you'd like to dig into in more detail.
+On your own, we encourage you to dig into the code from this tutorial and modify according to your scientific interests.
+Think of some questions you have about this dataset, and modify these functions or try writing your own function to answer your question.
+For example, try out a different reducer, repeat the plots for different areas of the site, and see if there are any other datasets that you could bring in to help you with your analysis.
+You can also pull in satellite data and see how the NEON data compares.
+This is just the starting point!

+## Get Lesson Code

+<a href="https://code.earthengine.google.com/326d3a190f17845eda163a9eaf45e82f" target="_blank">AOP GEE Internannual Change Exploratory Analysis</a>

 Footnotes